8th Grade Homeroom Classroom Expectations

 8th grade is about faith-based servant leadership.
 8th grade students will learn effective leadership skills as they take the lead in whole-school activities throughout the year, including liturgies and prayer services as well as "faith families" (K-7 grade students in small groups).

 Expectations: Students should have their textbooks and bible accessible in class.
 Students will keep a folder for any papers in class but most work will be done through Google classroom.
 Chromebooks should be charged and ready to use each morning.
+Work should be turned in on time and any extensions must be communicated before the due date.

 Literature: Mr. Vince Silvestri [email protected]